A Lot Like Birds

-A Lot Like Birds was an American post-hardcore band formed in Sacramento, California.
-The band released four albums and received considerable media attention from music sites.
-Since the release of 2011's Conversation Piece, A Lot Like Birds signed to Equal Vision Records and released their third studio album on October 29, 2013.
-The band announced their final show on their Facebook page on February 17, 2018.
+A Lot Like Birds (often abbreviated as ALLB) are an American post-hardcore band formed in 2009 in Sacramento, California.
+Before their breakup in 2018, ALLB had released four albums: an independent debut Plan B (2009), and three LPs under Equal Vision Records - Conversation Piece (2011), No Place (2014) and DIVISI (2017).
+ALLB reunited in early 2024 and has continued to play numerous live shows since.

 History

 Formation and Plan B (2009–2010)

 The band formed in Sacramento when guitarist/vocalist Michael Franzino invited local musicians to collaborate on an album.
 The result was A Lot Like Birds's debut album Plan B. Released in 2009, the album was largely instrumental and experimental, featuring horns, strings, and guest vocals in addition to screamed vocals and post-hardcore arrangements.
 It has been widely distributed for free online by the band.

 Following the album's release, A Lot Like Birds formed a core around five of the musicians involved: Franzino and Ben Wiacek (Vegan Discharge) on guitar, Michael Littlefield on bass, Joe Arrington on drums, and Cory Lockwood (Vegan Discharge) on vocals.
-The other musicians that appeared on the album would appear at live shows as guest performers, and the band took to describing themselves as a "5-8 piece" outfit.
+The other musicians that appeared on the album would appear at live shows as guest performers, and the band took to describing themselves as a "5–8 piece" outfit.